This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 Why would anyone reject this vision, given its theological coherence and the apparent solidity of its basis in an investigation of early Christian liturgy so much more scholarly than anything known to Martin Luther?

-This elimination of human mediation not only appears integral to Christianity; it also distinguishes it from all other religions – or so it is endlessly claimed in popular preaching and mission sermons, as well as by popular authors such as Philip Yancey and Miroslav Volf.
+Not only does the elimination of human mediation appear, on such a view, integral to Christianity; it also distinguishes Christianity from all other religions – or so it is endlessly claimed in popular preaching and mission sermons, as well as by popular authors such as Philip Yancey and Miroslav Volf.
 Other religions and spiritual teachings claim to show mankind the way to God, or at least to moral betterment, through their own (vain) efforts; only Christianity offers a ‘salvation’ that we do not earn – one already achieved for us by God’s sacrificial action in Christ.
 This is the doctrine of Grace, with the indispensability of Christ’s sole mediation at its heart.
-And, so we are told, so far does it stand apart from the works-based righteousness of other religions that it is doubtful whether Christianity is even properly be categorized as a ‘religion’.
+And, we are told, Christianity stands so far apart from the works-based righteousness of other religions that it is doubtful whether it is even properly categorized as ‘a religion’ at all.

-One may doubt whether the preachers in question are experts in all the religions and philosophies from which they claim to distinguish Christianity.
-But their assumption as to the basis of the Christian uniqueness seems so firmly entrenched that to challenge it feels, for a former exclusivist such as myself, like laying an axe to the root of the Christian faith.
+One might doubt whether the preachers in question are experts in all the religions and philosophies from which Christianity is here being distinguished.
+But their assumption as to the basis of the Christian uniqueness is deeply entrenched.
+So much so, in fact, that to challenge it feels, for a former exclusivist such as myself, like laying an axe to the root of the Christian faith itself.

-So, is the exclusivity of divine sacrificial mediation really the thing that distinguishes Christian faith from every other religion or philosophy, and the Christian symbolic and institutional structures from every other form of human sociality?
-If so, then inclusivism would seem to be deviation from the proper Christian paradigm, and a kind of back-sliding towards paganism.
-As an exclusivist, this was indeed how I remember feeling about the eucharistic liturgy, and ecclesial structure of important strands of the Christian faith – for example, references to sacrifice in the Roman Catholic eucharistic liturgies that seemed to imply something more inclusivist than Cranmer’s familiar ‘sacrifice of thanks and praise’.
+Should we then accept the view that it is the exclusivity of divine sacrificial mediation that marks out the Christian faith from every other religion – hence, presumably also, the Christian Church from every other form of human social structure?
+If so, then inclusivism would have to be considered a deviation from the true Christian paradigm, a back-sliding towards paganism.
+As an exclusivist, this was indeed how I remember feeling about the eucharistic liturgy – and ecclesial organization – of important strands of the Christian faith.
+I would jib, for example, at references to sacrifice in the Roman Catholic eucharistic liturgy which seemed to imply anything more literal than Cranmer’s ‘sacrifice’ of thanks and praise.

-How are we to respond?
-Such concerns respecting sacrificial mediation involve the entirety of the exclusivist’s understanding of what the Gospel is, and what the Gospel has to bring the world that it doesn’t, in its religions and societies, already have.
+How then to respond to exclusivists like my former self?
+How did I lay my own concerns to rest?
+Concerns respecting sacrificial mediation go to the heart of exclusivist’s understanding of what the Gospel properly is, and what it has to offer the world that the world does not already possess.

-In fact, the very universality of these concerns is an invitation to approach the issue of sacrificial mediation on the widest front, and to investigate, with the support of theologically-adjacent disciplines like social anthropology and religious studies, the real differences between Christianity and other religions respecting the notion and practice of sacrificial mediation in order to determine whether the exclusivists are correct.
+Ultimately, the universality of these concerns has been, for me, an invitation to approach the issue of sacrificial mediation on the widest front: to investigate, with the support of theologically-adjacent disciplines like social anthropology and religious studies, the real differences between Christianity and other religions respecting the notion and practice of sacrificial mediation – with a view to determining whether the exclusivists are well-founded in their estimation of the uniqueness of Christianity.

 Mediation and sacrificial agency in archaic religions: excursus I

 I have placed salvation in inverted commas.
-Advisedly – because, when it comes to the kind of religions that largely predominated in the world in which Christianity first arrived, salvation (if that is what it is) has less to do with goals we would nowadays regard as ‘spiritual’, than with healing and wholeness, security and prosperity in the here-and-now.
-But this – as we would see it, rather ‘worldly’ – salvation is, for all that, very much sacrificially mediated.
+Advisedly – because, when it comes to the kind of religions that largely predominated in the world in which Christianity first arrived, salvation was less to do with goals we would nowadays regard as ‘spiritual’, than with healing and wholeness, security and prosperity in the here-and-now.
+This relatively ‘worldly’ salvation is, for all that, very much sacrificially mediated.

-Generally, the gods to whom sacrifice is made are ancestral spirits, and are worshipped by their descendants.
+The gods to whom sacrifice is made are ancestral spirits, and are worshipped by their descendants.
 But – and here is the critical point – not all ancestors, and not all descendants of those ancestors, have the same religious status, or, for that matter, any status at all.
+This is where sacrificial mediation emerges.
 There tend to exist dominant lineages with known ancestors who perform, in religion, a mediatory role in respect to other members of the community.
-The ancestors of dominant lineages are invoked by their descendants.
-But those on behalf of whom that ancestral favour and protection are invoked can extend well beyond the descendants of the dominant group to include a wider community in respect to which the dominant ancestors exercise a tutelary role, and their descendants a religious service.
+The ancestors of these lineages are invoked by their descendants.
+But those on behalf of whom that ancestral favour and protection are invoked extend well beyond the descendants of the dominant group.
+They include a wider community in respect to whom the dominant ancestors exercise a tutelary role, and their descendants a religious service.

-The most well-known instances of this are large-scale politico-religious structures (now largely defunct), such as – to name just a few that happen to be known to me – the pre-revolutionary Chinese empire, African kingdoms like the Ashanti or the Zulu, or the Polynesian chiefdoms.(4) In these cases, the ancestors of the royal clan are the divine protectors of whole nations, and are approached as such by their royal devotees.
-But, in such strongly hierarchical states, this pattern of religious (or politico-religious) representation extends downwards to multiple subordinate levels.
+The best-known instances of this schema are large-scale politico-religious structures (now largely defunct), such as – to name just a few known to me – the pre-revolutionary Chinese empire, African kingdoms like the Ashanti or the Zulu, or the Polynesian chiefdoms.(7) In all these cases, the ancestors of the royal clan are the divine protectors of whole nations, and are approached as such by their royal devotees.
+However, in such strongly hierarchical states, this pattern of religious (or politico-religious) representation extends downwards to multiple subordinate levels.

 So, for example, the mediatory function of the Zulu king in relation to those throughout the kingdom who are not members of the royal clan is (ethnographic present) mirrored at a microcosmic level in the role of the local dominant lineage head (umnumzane).
 The latter invokes his dead grand-father or great-grandfather on behalf of those not of his lineage who inhabit the lineage territory.
 Among the Ashanti, this replication of politico-religious mediation takes place at no less than four subordinate levels: division; sub-division and village.
 At each level, a dominant lineage head exercises a sacrificially-instituted authority over a territorial unit based on the tutelary role of his ancestral gods with respect to the local community that person represents.